 Approximately 350,000-500,000 surgeries are performed each year in the United States to repair ventral hernias, many in the past utilizing Ethicon’s Physiomesh.
 Physiomesh is a sterile, surgically implanted hernia repair patch manufactured by Johnson & Johnson’s subsidiary company, Ethicon.
-Composed of flexible, non-absorbable polypropylene filaments, this patch is sealed between two layers of Monocryl, a polymer film with anti-inflammatory properties.
-Though it was recalled in May of 2016, it was widely used and trusted by surgeons prior to the recall.
+Ethicon weaves flexible, non-absorbable polypropylene filaments together into surgical patches.
+Then, the manufacturer seals this patch between two layers of Monocryl (a polymer film with anti-inflammatory properties).
+Though it was recalled in May 2016, it was widely used and trusted by surgeons prior to the recall.

 Physiomesh helps repair ventral hernias, which occur when tissue protrudes through a hole or defect in the abdominal wall.
-Most ventral hernias occur at a surgical incision site that’s weakened over time.
+Surgical incision sites that weaken over time usually cause ventral hernias.
 Injuries can also cause ventral hernias, and pregnancy is a major risk factor — especially for women delivering via Caesarean section.
 The only way to repair ventral hernias is through surgery.
 Since ventral hernias can often be difficult to repair, experts recommend reporting one to your doctor as soon as possible.

 Surgeons repair ventral hernias using Physiomesh or other forms of surgical mesh, most often in patch form.
 Surgeons can also shape mesh into a plug to fill holes within the abdominal wall to keep organs in place.
-Because Physiomesh is woven from thin fibers, it’s sturdy and strong as well as being very thin and flexible.
-Prior to its May 2016 recall, Physiomesh was available in different measurements, often cut to fit within the necessary space.
-While there are different techniques for using Physiomesh, it’s typically held in place with a few sutures.
+Because thin, woven fibers comprise Physiomesh, it’s sturdy and strong as well as very thin and flexible.
+Ethicon sold Physiomesh in different measurements so surgeons could customize its fit prior to the May 2016 recall.
+Surgeons typically secure Physiomesh in place using just a few sutures.
 According to Ethicon’s website, it “acts as ‘scaffolding’ for new growth of a patient’s own tissue, which eventually incorporates the mesh into the surrounding area.”

 Physiomesh: Ideal for Laparoscopic Repair of Ventral Hernias?